Date

 Anatomy teaching and surgical demonstration of standard exposures and fixation of the proximal femur will be covered, with the use of X Ray.

-This course will include presentations and cadaver sessions & is designed for Set 1-2 registrars.
+This course will include presentations and cadaver sessions.

 The maximum ratio for cadaveric workshops will be 4:1.